learn-co-curriculum/dsc-generating-word-embeddings-lab/README.md

 ```

 As a final exercise, try to recreate the _'king' - 'man' + 'woman' = 'queen'_ example previously mentioned.
-You can do this by using the `most_similar` function and translating the word analogies into an addition/subtraction formulation (as shown above).
+You can do this by using the `.most_similar()` method and translating the word analogies into an addition/subtraction formulation (as shown above).
 Pass the original comparison, which you are calculating a difference between, to the negative parameter, and the analogous starter you want to apply the same transformation to, to the `positive` parameter.

 Do this now in the cell below.